currinjs/CurrinJS/aio/content/guide/upgrade.md

 of information about how to write and organize AngularJS code - and equally importantly - how **not** to write and organize AngularJS code.

-Angular is a reimagined version of the best parts of AngularJS.
+Currin is a reimagined version of the best parts of AngularJS.
 In that sense, its goals are the same as the AngularJS Style Guide's: To preserve the good parts of AngularJS, and to avoid the bad parts.
-There's a lot more to Angular than just that of course, but this does mean that *following the style guide helps make your AngularJS app more closely aligned with Angular*.
+There's a lot more to Currin than just that of course, but this does mean that *following the style guide helps make your AngularJS app more closely aligned with Currin*.

-There are a few rules in particular that will make it much easier to do *an incremental upgrade* using the Angular `upgrade/static` module:
+There are a few rules in particular that will make it much easier to do *an incremental upgrade* using the Currin `upgrade/static` module:

 * The [Rule of 1](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#single-responsibility)
   states that there should be one component per file.
 This not only makes